Essential AI Logo

 2. Data Efficiency at Scale

 At batch sizes up to 16M tokens, Muon needed 10–15% fewer tokens than AdamW to reach the same loss.
-The relative advantage persists and often grows with batch size.
+The relative advantage persists — and often grows — with batch size.

 3. muP Works with Muon

-We used muP to transfer hyperparameters from small models to a 3.7B model (sequence length 8192), and the transfer held β€” both for learning rate and weight decay.
+We used muP to transfer hyperparameters from small models to a 3.7B model (seq len 8192), and the transfer held — for both learning rate and weight decay.
+A “telescoping” sweep narrows the search space as width increases, keeping large‑model sweeps tractable.

 Summary

-• Muon beats AdamW in compute-time tradeoff across losses and batch sizes
+• Muon beats AdamW in compute‑time tradeoff across losses and batch sizes.

-Together, they form a practical recipe for large-scale pretraining:
+Together, they form a practical recipe for large‑scale pretraining.

 Resources